Skip to main content

 The programme uses innovative teaching and learning methods such as structured lectures and peer-review practices.
 Interactive sessions create a constructive learning environment in which understanding of the subject is developed through the interaction of students and teachers via presentations and open discussions, tutoring and workshops.
 The education mixes theory and practice, where you will perform full-scale studies via prototypes and mock-ups to trigger first-hand experience of light within architecture.
 Furthermore, laboratory sessions allow an in-depth understanding of physical and visual phenomena.
 We offer a series of motivational lectures throughout the programme, where acclaimed international and national lighting designers, architects and researchers share their knowledge and expertise.
 Your advancement is assessed through a combination of individual and group work assignments.

 The programme is developed by the Lighting Design Laboratory, a division of the Department of Architecture at the School of Architecture and the Built Environment at KTH.
-The Lighting Laboratory carries out several research projects with companies and other institutions where students are involved..
+The Lighting Design Laboratory carries out several research projects with companies and other institutions where students are involved..
 The division also organises events to interface the academy with companies and research institutions on specific topics, such as the annual Light Week, a collaboration with Swedish Energy Agency.
 Since 2010 KTH has organised the Light Symposium, a two-day international event focused on light and health, with the universities of Wismar, Aalborg and South-Eastern Norway as partners.
-KTH has hosted this event on 2010, 2015, 2018 and recentrly on Fall 2023. will host this event in the fall of 2023.
+KTH has hosted this event in 2010, 2015, 2018 and 2023.

 The programme consists of four regular courses and a master's degree project that you will conduct at the end of the second semester.